jamsoft/SQLiteExtensionsCore/README.md

 This is currently just a direct recompile of the original code from twin coders SQLite Net Extensions providing support for entity relationships and async operations.

 I have some plans to incorporate more classes for making the consumption a little easier but that will come in a later version.
-I will also be updating the solution to pull over all the unit tests and integration tests.
+I will also be updating the solut

 This is also available as a NuGet package on nuget.org at the following location:

-# SQLite-Net Extensions
+# SQLite-Net Extensions Original Package Info

 [SQLite-Net Extensions](https://bitbucket.org/twincoders/sqlite-net-extensions) is a very simple ORM that provides **one-to-one**, **one-to-many**, **many-to-one**, **many-to-many**, **inverse** and **text-blobbed** relationships on top of the [sqlite-net library](https://github.com/praeclarum/sqlite-net).